What is an internship?

 - Review internship responsibilities and expectations with employer supervisor, then carry them out.

-- Request that the employer supervisor and faculty sponsor sign the Student’s Placement Contract verifying the terms and goals of the internship; turn completed contract in to Career Services.
+- Request that the employer supervisor and faculty sponsor sign the Student’s Internship Contract verifying the terms and goals of the internship; turn completed contract in to the Registrar with a copy going to Career Services.

 - Keep a weekly journal to track their progress as well as assist them in writing their Final Reflection Paper.

-- Submit log of hours worked to Career Services.
+- Submit log of hours worked to the faculty sponsor.

-- Complete a Mid-term Report and a Final Reflection Paper, plus any additional academic requirements established with faculty sponsor.
+- Complete a Mid-term Report and a Final Reflection Paper, plus any additional academic requirements established by the faculty sponsor.

 Are internships paid?